Nasr-Syed/EA-Sports-SSX/README.md

 # EA Sports SSX (Playstation 3)
-A personal achievement of mine - winner of the 2012 SSX EA Sports snowboard design competition for the Playstation 3 developed video game, SSX.
-Designs submitted by me, and officially published by EA Sports SSX and included in the final copy of the game.
+A personal achievement of mine - winner of the 2012 SSX EA Sports snowboard design competition for the Playstation 3 developed video game, SSX (2012).

+As an avid gaming fan who loves video games as a personal hobby, I achieved a significant milestone in video game design by contributing three snowboard designs to the final version of *SSX* for PlayStation 3.
+Using advanced Photoshop skills, I participated in and won a design contest, with my creations selected for inclusion in the game.
+Designs submitted by me, and officially published by EA Sports SSX and included in the final copy of the game. *SSX (2012)* was a critically acclaimed reboot of the beloved snowboarding series, known for its high-energy gameplay and stunning visuals.
+The game was well-received by players and critics alike, earning an 82/100 on Metacritic and selling over 1.3 million copies globally.
+Its popularity solidified its place as a standout title in the sports gaming genre.

 ## List of Boards submitted: